With Bumble’s Private Detector, You Have Control Over Unsolicited Nudes

 Bumble’s leadership team worked closely with politicians from both sides of the aisle in our home state of Texas, where HB 2789 passed unanimously in 2019.
 Now, as of summer 2022, Virginia has passed SB 493 thanks to a group of bipartisan lawmakers.
 The unsolicited sending of lewd nude images in both those states is now punishable by law.
 Read here for more information on how you can help us enact change in your state by contacting your local legislators and requesting to see a similar bill—or by supporting existing bills in CA, NY, PA, and WI.

-Bumble also worked with key politicians and organizations in the United Kingdom, and it was announced in spring 2022 that the government will make cyberflashing a criminal offence in England and Wales under the proposed Online Safety Bill.
+Bumble also worked with key politicians and organizations in the United Kingdom, and it was announced in spring 2022 that the government will make cyberflashing a criminal offense in England and Wales under the proposed Online Safety Bill.